PranavMenon085/Experiment-No.---4/README.md

 CONCLUSION

 The study of sets in Python was completed successfully.
-Various set operations including union, intersection, difference, and symmetric difference were demonstrated.
-The practical applications of sets in removing duplicates, membership testing, and data manipulation were observed and verified through implementation.